jimg72/jimg72.github.io/_posts/2026-09-10-tundra26-draft-recap.md

 .tundra-trophy{font-size:1.15em;margin:1.2em 0 .3em}
 </style>

 Gentlemen.
-The board is cleared, the wings are gone, and somebody's brother-in-law still doesn't understand what superflex means.
+The board is cleared, the wings are gone, and somebody still doesn't understand what superflex means.
 Sixteen rounds, 192 picks, and a truly heroic amount of confidence from men who have not been right about a running back since the Obama administration.